CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Model Training Details

 \item \textbf{Self-collected Astribot S1 Data:} To facilitate cross-embodiment adaptation, we introduce a dataset collected on the Astribot S1 platform~\cite{gao2025towards}.
-The robot features two 7-DoF arms with parallel-jaw grippers and a perception suite including an Orbbec Femto Bolt (head), Orbbec Gemini 335 (torso), and wrist-mounted Intel Realsense D401 cameras.
-Expert demonstrations were acquired via VR teleoperation (Meta Quest 3S), where the head camera actively tracks the workspace center.
+The robot features two 7-DoF arms with parallel-jaw grippers and a perception suite consisting of an Orbbec Femto Bolt head camera, an Orbbec Gemini 335 torso camera, and wrist-mounted Intel Realsense D401 cameras.
+Expert demonstrations were acquired via VR teleoperation (Meta Quest 3S), with the head camera actively tracking the workspace center.
 We focus primarily on pick-and-place tasks involving 90 distinct objects.
 This dataset contains 27,000 episodes, amounting to approximately 50 hours of data recorded at 30 Hz.

+\item \textbf{DROID~\cite{droid}:} DROID is a large-scale in-the-wild robot manipulation dataset containing approximately 76,000 demonstration trajectories, totaling 350 hours of video data collected across diverse real-world environments.
+We incorporate DROID to improve single-arm manipulation performance with additional robot supervision.
+To fit our unified dual-arm action format, we treat DROID trajectories as right-arm demonstrations and zero-pad the left-arm action channels.

-\item \textbf{Ego4D~\cite{ego4d} Human Data:} To leverage large-scale human priors, we utilize Ego4D, a massive egocentric video dataset covering diverse daily activities.
-Specifically, we employ the subset provided by the UniVLA~\cite{bu2025univla}, which consists of 90 hours of curated trajectories relevant to manipulation tasks. \end{enumerate}
+\item \textbf{Ego4D~\cite{ego4d} Human Data:} To use large-scale human priors, we employ Ego4D, a massive egocentric video dataset covering diverse daily activities.
+Specifically, we use the subset provided by UniVLA~\cite{bu2025univla}, which consists of 90 hours of curated trajectories relevant to manipulation tasks. \end{enumerate}